chriswayg/concrete5/README.md

 ```

 #### Docker-Compose
-Alternatively to the above, using docker-compose create the data-volume, database and Concrete5.7 containers all in one step see `docker-compose-datavol.yml`, or if you prefer, use host volumes as shown below.
+Alternatively to the above, using docker-compose create the data-volume, database and Concrete5.7 containers all in one step, as can be seen in `docker-compose-datavol.yml`.
+Or if you prefer, use host volumes as shown below:

 ```
 $ cd c5